-Heneral Luna as we all know rears a very emotional elicit of our hidden patriotic angst.
-Few days ago, I have the privilege to watch the movie and it never left me.
-The thoughts on how accurate the depiction of our society was, the expose of all our flaws as Filipinos, held so much truth that it almost rang as a wake up call.
+Heneral Luna, as we all know, rears a very emotional elicit of our hidden patriotic angst.
+A few days ago, I had the privilege of watching the movie, and it never left me.
+The thoughts on how accurate the depiction of our society was, the expose of all our flaws as Filipinos, held so much truth that it almost rang as a wake-up call.
 It is so beautifully made, one cannot express in gratitude how these brains weaved a gift like this that it almost felt as if we never deserved it.
-As I am writing this, I urge each and everyone of you to watch it in theaters.
+As I am writing this, I urge each and every one of you to watch it in theaters.
 Help it solidify its goal of schooling our generation and fighting the ignorance of our true History.

 In the long-run every government is the exact symbol of it’s people, with their wisdom and unwisdom; we have to say, Like People Like Government – Thomas Carlyle

-Our leaders speaks so much of our true values, passivity and lack of stronger goals for our country.
-In a conclusion I can surely made, we do not deserve a decent leader for in the singularity of Filipinos, we lack patriotism towards our own country.
+Our leaders speak so much of our true values, passivity, and lack of stronger goals for our country.
+In conclusion, I can surely make, we do not deserve a decent leader for in the singularity of Filipinos, we lack patriotism towards our own country.

 Allow me to overshare my thoughts on this very well-made movie that is Heneral Luna.
 To our youth today who suffers the disease of not knowing enough, even the paralysis of Apolinario Mabini as mocking threads arise the Internet, let me share with you a glimpse of what the brains of revolution ought to say.
-An excerpt from the book he have written why Emilio Aguinaldo have failed the Revolution
+An excerpt from the book he has written why Emilio Aguinaldo has failed the revolution.

 “The revolution failed because it was badly directed, because it’s leader won his post not with praiseworthy acts but with blameworthy acts, because instead of employing the useful men if the nation, he jealously discarded them.
 Believing that the advance of the people was no more than his own personal advance, he did not rate men according to their ability, character and patriotism but according to the degree of friendship or kinship binding him to them; and wanting to have favorites willing to sacrifice for him, he showed himself lenient to their faults.
 Because he disdained the people he could not but fall like an idol of wax melting in the heat of adversity” – Apolinario Mabini